TemporAlyx/Numerai-Automated-Submission-Framework/README.md

 - add support for uploading numerbay submissions
 - add more example models, and refactor/comment more code for increased readability
 - benchmark diagnostic functions and maximize performance

+### My Models
+If you would like to see my Numerai models here is a list of links to each of their pages: [MesozoicMetallurgist Numerai Model List](https://docs.google.com/document/d/19P_e8ahJUr6HbaOfFAmJSLXcXZWgzSj3lf_zyecBatM/edit?usp=sharing)